realA10001986/Remote/README.md

 After [calibration](#calibration), your Remote is ready for use.

-If battery monitoring is available, the battery state (in percent, or "FUL") is shown briefly upon (real) power-on.
+If battery monitoring is available, the battery state (in percent; or "FUL") is shown briefly upon (real) power-on.

 The Remote can be operated stand-alone, but is really meant to be (wirelessly) connected to a TCD.